wittawatj/pelican_blog/content/pages/work.md

 ## Projects

+* [Interpretable Two-Sample
+  Test](https://github.com/wittawatj/interpretable-test) -- The goal of this
+project is to learn a set of features to distinguish two given distributions P and Q, as observed through two samples.
+This task is formulated as a two-sample test problem.
+(05/2016)

 * [Locally Linear Latent Variable Model (LL-LVM)](https://github.com/mijungi/lllvm) -- LL-LVM is a probabilistic model for non-linear manifold discovery that describes a joint distribution